 At the top level, the Chief Secretary will act as the Responsible Officer and will be supported by the Relief Commissioner through the Branch arrangements at the Emergency Operations Centre (EOC).
+The existing institutional arrangement and the sequence of flow of information are outlined in Figure 5D.

 The District Emergency Operation Centre (DEOC) under DM & Collector is immediately below the SEOC.
 In case of disasters affecting larger community, the role of the Sub-Divisional Magistrate, comes into prominence under the guidance of District Magistrate and Collectors.